zulip/zulip/help/dm-mention-alert-notifications.md

 ## Alert words

-Zulip lets you to specify **alert words or phrases** that notify you whenever the alert word is included in a message.
+Zulip lets you to specify **alert words or phrases** that send you a desktop notification whenever the alert word is included in a message.
 Alert words are case-insensitive.

+!!! tip ""

+    Alert words in messages you receive while the alert is enabled will be highlighted.

 ### Add an alert word or phrase